Everybody's Tennis Portable

-Everybody's Tennis Portable, also known as Everybody's Tennis in the PAL region, Hot Shots Tennis: Get a Grip in North America, and Minna no Tennis Portable (みんなのテニスポータブル, Minna no Tenisu Pōtaburu) in Japan, is the sixth game in the Everybody's Golf series and the third released for PlayStation Portable.
+Everybody's Tennis Portable, also known as Everybody's Tennis in the PAL region, Hot Shots Tennis: Get a Grip in North America, and Minna no Tennis Portable (みんなのテニスポータブル, Minna no Tenisu Pōtaburu) in Japan, is the tenth game in the Everybody's Golf series and the third released for PlayStation Portable.

 Reception

 The game received "favourable" reviews according to the review aggregation website Metacritic.
 Eurogamer said: "Everybody's Tennis is the ideal handheld approach to the sport, exchanging realism for lightheartedness without compromising the quality of the tennis".
 In Japan, Famitsu gave it a score of two nines and two eights for a total of 34 out of 40.